Tony Reali

 Antonio Giuseppe Paolo Reali (born July 4, 1978) is an American sports personality and television host.
 He was most recently the host of Around the Horn on ESPN, a sports panel show, from 2004 to the show's end in 2025.
 He served as the statistician on Pardon the Interruption from the show's debut in 2001 until late 2014.
-In April 2014, it was announced he would be a contributor on social media for Good Morning America, which he began on October 8, 2014.
+In April 2014, it was announced he would be a contributor on social media for Good Morning America, which he began on October 8, 2014, and worked for the show on different roles through 2018.

 Early years

 Reali was born in the New York City borough of Staten Island, and is of Italian-American descent.
 Reali spent most of his childhood living in New Jersey, growing up in Marlboro Township.
 He graduated from Christian Brothers Academy in Lincroft, New Jersey in 1996.
 He earned a Bachelor of Arts degree in both Communications and History from Fordham University.

 While there, he was a sportscaster for WFUV from 1997 to 2000 as the voice of football and men's basketball.
 He also was a beat reporter covering the Yankees, Mets, Giants, and Jets.
 In May 2000, he wrote for WPIX-TV of New York.